AdobeDocs/experience-platform.en/help/sources/tutorials/api/update-dataflows.md

 description: This tutorial covers the steps for updating a dataflow using the Flow Service API.
 ---

-# Update Dataflows Using the Flow Service API
+# Update dataflows using the Flow Service API

 This tutorial covers the steps for updating a dataflow using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).